Edit

 A modern meeting room is equipped with a Microsoft Teams Rooms device and other peripherals such as a camera, microphone, or speaker, and potentially more devices to create an inclusive and effective meeting experience.
 Equipment from different kinds of OEMs provides the exact organizational experience desired; however, they must be maintained with software and firmware on an ongoing basis.

-Microsoft Teams Rooms Pro Management provides the assurance that each room in your organization will be maintained at recommended levels to deliver a room that is always ready and works properly.
+Microsoft Teams Rooms Pro Management provides the assurance that each room in your organization is maintained to deliver a Teams Room that is always ready.
 Microsoft's goal is to reduce complexity and legwork for your operational staff with intelligence and automation.
 Troubleshooting or diagnostics is performed as quickly as possible.

 Transitioning a device to Pro Management

-• To benefit from Pro Management, you must transition change management for all updates under Pro Management portfolio.
+To benefit from Pro Management, you must transition change management to allow all updates to be applied through Teams Rooms Pro Management.

 Transitioning devices: Basic readiness checks